Are you doing enough to protect your arteries from the leading cause of death in most civilized societies?

 There are many factors involved in the initiation and progression of atherosclerosis including diet, stress, lack of exercise and genetic susceptibility.
 These factors seem to lead to the production of free radicals and a degenerative inflammatory process.

 Currently there are two blood tests more commonly used to screen for arterial damage: cholesterol and homocysteine.
-Homocysteine, which is a sulfur containing amino acid, is a more accurate predictor of cardiovascular risk than cholesterol, but still not as well known.
+Homocysteine, which is a sulfur-containing amino acid, is a more accurate predictor of cardiovascular risk than cholesterol, but still not as well known.
 While the exact mechanism is unclear, excess homocysteine is possibly due to a high protein, high saturated fat diet and/or a deficiency in B12.
-High homocysteine levels build up in the blood and create damage to the arterial wall – the first step in atherosclerosis.
+High homocysteine levels build up in the blood and create damage to the arterial wall, which is the first step in atherosclerosis.

 Cholesterol’s Famous Role